mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 - What is the impact or change you hope to make?

-Who is the "audience"?
+Who is the audience?

-- Who will be impacted by this project?
+>Describe the people who will use and/or participate in your project.

-- What are their needs (or prereqs) in order to participate in the project.
+- What are their needs in order to participate in the project.
+- Are there prerequisites for participation in the project.
 - Will they participate in the formation of the project, if so, how?
+- How will they access the project during formation and once it's complete.
-- Write a participant or user persona, if appropriate.
+- Write participant or user personas, if appropriate.

 What are your intended outcomes?
 >Outcomes do not need the be the end point, but significant indicators of progress.